-I provide a safer and higher quality alternative to drone photography known as "Aerial Stills".
-This is where I hoist a high-res camera up a 25', heavy-duty tripod and control it remotely.
+While I provide drone photography through my drone partner, I also provide a lower cost, safe, high quality alternative known as "Aerial Stills", where I hoist a high-res camera up a 25', heavy-duty tripod and control it remotely.
 Here's an example:

 This shot was taken at about 20', with still another 5' to go if needed.
 The setup for this is simple as shown below, just a hefty-duty pod that can support gear up to 25 pounds.
 This allows me to raise a high-res camera to drone heights and control it remotely.

 Elevating to these heights makes a big difference for more than just drone-like shots.
 Take for instance this example that was raised only 12':